Block Mott insulating state induced by next-nearest neighbor hopping in the S = 3/2 zigzag chain BaCoTe2O7

 In addition, the band structure of BaCoTe$_2$O$_7$ clearly shows that the bands are more dispersive along the chains than along other directions, such as $\Gamma$ to Z and S to R, which is compatible with the dominant presence of 1D zigzag chains along the $c$-axis.
 Furthermore, the $d_{xy}$ orbital bands are more dispersive than other orbitals, indicating that $d_{xy}$ should play the primary role in magnetism and other physical properties of BaCoTe$_2$O$_7$, as displayed in Fig.~\ref{dosband_nm}(a).

 Based on the MLWFs method, we obtained the crystal-field splittings for Co $3d$ orbitals (see Fig.~\ref{crystal}(a)) by using the WANNIER90 packages~\cite{Mostofi:cpc}.
-By introducing the electronic correlations and considering the high-spin state, the $d_{xz}$ and $d_{x^2-y^2}$ orbitals are fully occupied while $d_{xy}$, $d_{3z^2-r^2}$, and $d_{yz}$ are only half-filled due to the $d^7$ configurations as well, then the system will be in a $S= 3/2$ state with three ``active'' orbitals ($d_{xy}$, $d_{3z^2-r^2}$ and $d_{yz}$), as displayed in Fig.~\ref{crystal}(a).
+By introducing the electronic correlations and considering the high-spin state, the $d_{xz}$ and $d_{x^2-y^2}$ orbitals are fully occupied while $d_{xy}$, $d_{3z^2-r^2}$, and $d_{yz}$ are only half-filled due to the $d^7$ configurations as well, then the system will be in a $S= 3/2$ state in the large $U$ and $J_{\rm H}$ limit, as displayed in Fig.~\ref{crystal}(a).
 For the NN sites, the largest hopping element ($\sim 0.079$ eV) arises from $d_{3z^2-r^2}$ orbitals while the hopping between $d_{xy}$ orbitals is quite small ($\sim 0.003$ eV).
 However, the NNN hopping between $d_{xy}$ orbitals, $\sim 0.124$ eV, is much larger than the other intraorbital and interorbital hoppings.